-The obtained results provide evidence that HPT leads to significant microstructural changes in the alloy, where the formation of ultrafine grains is accompanied by the appearance of nanosized precipitates of secondary phases - Mg/Zn-rich and Zn-rich particles.
+The obtained results provide evidence that HPT leads to significant microstructural changes in the alloy, where the formation of ultrafine grains is accompanied by the appearance of nanosized precipitates of secondary phases-Mg/Zn-rich and Zn-rich particles.
 These microstructural features markedly differ from those observed in conventional coarse-grained counterpart [25].
-Moreover, recent observations on fine structure in HPT-processed Al alloys by means of precise atom probe tomography [32] made it possible to establish the formation of considerable segregations of Mg and Zn at grain boundaries, which may also have an effect on the mechanical properties, especially at high temperatures.
+Moreover, recent observations on fine structure in HPT-processed Al alloys by means of precise atom probe tomography [37] made it possible to establish the formation of considerable segregations of Mg and Zn at grain boundaries, which may also have an effect on the mechanical properties, especially at high temperatures.

-The decrease of the hardness due to aging can be attributed at least partly to the reduction of the dislocation density (see Table 1).
-The contribution of dislocation strengthening to the hardness $(HV{disl})$ can be calculated from the Taylor-equation as:
+The decrease in the hardness due to aging can be attributed at least partly to the reduction of the dislocation density (see Table 1).
+The contribution of dislocation strengthening to the hardness (HV{disl}) can be calculated from the Taylor equation as:

-$$HV{disl} = 3\alpha M^T G b \rho^{1/2}.$$ (1)
+$$HV{disl} = 3\alpha M^T G b \rho^{1/2}.$$ (2)

-The factor of three standing in the beginning of the right-hand side of this formula is used for taking the ratio of the hardness and the yield strength into account [33].
+The factor of three standing in the beginning of the right-hand side of this formula is used for taking the ratio of the hardness and the yield strength into account [38].
 Moreover, in eq.
-(1) a describes the dislocation strengthening (about 0.32 for Al [34]), G is the shear modulus (~26 GPa for Al), b is the magnitude of the Burgers vector (~0.287 nm for Al) and $M^T$ is the Taylor factor.
-Due to the lack of strong texture, $M^T$ was taken as 3.06.
-The values of $HV{dist}$ calculated from the Taylor-equation for the HPT-processed sample and the aged specimens are listed in Table 3.
-Immediately after HPT, the hardness caused by the dislocation was $620 \pm 60$ MPa which is 31% of the total hardness value.
-Due to the reduction of the dislocation density during aging at 120 °C and 170 °C the value of $HV{dist}$ decreased to $350 \pm 40$ MPa and $140 \pm 20$ MPa, respectively.
+(2) α describes the dislocation strengthening (about 0.32 for Al [39]), G is the shear modulus (~ 26 GPa for Al), b is the magnitude of the Burgers vector (~ 0.287 nm for Al), and M^{T} is the Taylor factor.
+Due to the lack of strong texture, M^T was taken as 3.06.
+The values of HV{disl} calculated from the Taylor equation for the HPTprocessed sample and the aged specimens are listed in Table 3.
+Immediately after HPT, the hardness caused by the dislocation was 620 ± 60 MPa which is 31% of the total hardness value.
+Due to the reduction of the dislocation density during aging at 120 °C and 170 °C the value of HV{disl} decreased to 350 ± 40 MPa and 140 ± 20 MPa, respectively.
 These values represent 21% and 11% of the total hardness for 120 °C and 170 °C, respectively, i.e., the contribution of dislocations to hardness decreased with increasing the aging temperature.